A Black--Scholes inequality: applications and generalisation: Acknowledgement

 \section{Acknowledgement}

 I would like to thank the Cambridge Endowment for Research in Finance for their support.
-I would also like to thanks Thorsten Rheinl\"{a}nder for introducing me the notion of a lift zonoid.
-Finally, I would like to thank the participants of the London Mathematical Finance Seminar Series, where this work was presented.
+I would also like to thank Thorsten Rheinl\"{a}nder for introducing me to the notion of a lift zonoid, and Monique Jeanblanc for introducing me to the notion of a lyrebird.
+I would like to thank the participants of the London Mathematical Finance Seminar Series and the Oberwolfach Workshop on the Mathematics of Quantitative Finance, where this work was presented.
+After the original submission of this work, I learned that Peter Carr and Greg Pelts \cite{Carr} independently proposed modelling call price curves via their Legendre transform.
+I would like to thank Johannes Ruf for noticing this connection.

+I would also like to thank Johannes for a useful discussion of the implication (5)$\Rightarrow$ (1) in Theorem \ref{th:char-surf}.
+Originally, I had a complicated proof of this implication only in the discrete-time case.
+The original argument was similar to the construction in the proof of Theorem \ref{th:bullet-S}: given the implication (5) $\Rightarrow$ (2), to apply the discrete-time It\^o--Watanabe decomposition to the supermartingale $S$, as in the construction of F\"ollmer's exit measure.
+The difficulty in extending this argument to the continuous-time case is that the local martingale appearing in the continuous-time It\^o--Watanabe decomposition may not be a true martingale.
+While discussing this technical point, Johannes inspired me to try to prove that, in fact, the stronger implication (5) $\Rightarrow$ (4) holds.

+Finally, I would like to thank the referees for their useful comments on the content and presentation of this work.
+In particular, I thank them for encouraging me to expand section \ref{se:calibrating}.